×

 4. Weighing it Down

 Our poor cars suffer under so much added weight, so try not to overload your vehicle.
-Though it can vary, vehicle manuals should include something called “load-bearing capacity.”
+Though it can vary, manuals should include something called “load-bearing capacity.”
 It’s exactly what it sounds like—a maximum cargo weight that protects everything from tires to brakes.

 5. Parking Outside